MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

 After you create and activate the sequence for the selling process, you connect the sequence to records depending on the entity that you've created the sequence for.
 When a sequence is connected to an entity, the activities defined in the sequence will be shown in order on the record's **Summary** under **Up next** in **My work**.

 >[!NOTE]
->- You must have the sequence manager, sales manager, or administrator role to access and connect a sequence to records.
->- You can connect sequence to the following type of records only:
+>You can connect sequence to the following type of records only:
 >   - Leads that are in **New** state.
 >   - Opportunities that are in **Open** state.